 As such, to prioritise these goals it meant that other factors needed to be sacrificed such as speed.
 Everything is a balancing act and Bitcoin is no different.
 Con’s of Bitcoin include:

 - Energy Use: The Proof-of-Work (PoW) mechanism that not only controls the issuance of new bitcoins but also secures the network and confirms new transaction onto the blockchain uses a massive amount of power.
 Many compare it to small countries like Sweden which sounds like a lot, but it’s important to consider how much energy a global monetary system should use.
 Many global monetary systems, such as the USD, not only use energy for the many institutions, banks, ATMs, data centres but also for the huge military presence required to “back it”.
-This total energy use far outstrips Bitcoin’s meagre energy use for an arguably worse quality monetary network.
+This total energy use far outstrips Bitcoin’s meagre energy use for an arguably worse quality monetary network, something we cover more in Bitcoin Myths.
 High energy use is also separate to high carbon emissions and Bitcoin is estimated to be anywhere from 39% to 73% renewable making it one of the cleanest industries in the world.
+Importantly, this energy is a feature, not a bug, as it ties Bitcoin to a real world, limited resource which is what truly enables its scarcity.

 - It’s Young: Bitcoin debuted in 2009 and as such, is still an incredibly young and evolving asset class.
 As there has never been anything like it in the world before, there is uncertainty over its future as well as how it will react to varying degrees of stresses such as depressions, regulation, quantum computers or hacking.

-- It’s Hacking Exposure: While it’s impossible for online hackers to steal your physical gold or cash stored in a draw, Bitcoin is entirely digital meaning it has a much bigger surface attack area for hackers to exploit.
-With the rise of centralised exchanges, this further increases the risk to people loosing their bitcoins to hacks or scams.
+- Its Hacking Exposure: While it’s impossible for online hackers to steal your physical gold or cash stored in a draw, Bitcoin is entirely digital meaning it has a much bigger surface attack area for hackers to exploit.
+With the rise of centralised exchanges, this further increases the risk to people loosing their bitcoins to hacks, the exchanges going bankrupt or scams.

 - Its Criminal Use: A drawback of having an unstoppable, uncensorable network is that good as well as bad actors can use it.
 The most famous example was the Silk Road website that got shut down in 2014 which sold illegal substances using bitcoins as payment.
 While it’s indeed true that criminals use Bitcoin, in reality they have been able to use cash for centuries.
-On top of this, the legacy financial system has been shown to allow far more illegal drug money or money laundering than anything close to what’s happened on the Bitcoin network so this isn’t something unique to Bitcoin.
+On top of this, the legacy financial system has been shown to allow far more illegal drug money or money laundering than anything close to what’s happened on the Bitcoin network as also covered in our Bitcoin Myths piece, so this isn’t something unique to Bitcoin.
 As the ledger is entirely public, it may even make criminal activities even harder to get away with.

 What Are The Risks Of Investing In Bitcoin?